Dr. Cohen’s Longevity Granola (Mineral-Rich, Protein-Forward, Low Sugar)

 1 cup cashews

-1/2 coup brazil nuts
+1/2 cup Brazil nuts

 Base

-1 cup Now egg white protein
+1 cup egg white protein (NOW Foods or similar)

 1 cup rolled oats